 So basically, medicinal drugs come with chemicals that can possibly unbalance the body and just cover up the problem, while supplements are simply an extension of your diet and give the right vitamins and minerals to the body to help repair the cells and the overall benefit to the body.
 I’d prefer to have a handyman in my body rather than a group of acrobatic gymnasts.
 What about you?
 RELATED: Antibiotics Screwed Up My Gut, Now What?

 SUPPLEMENT DOUBTS ANSWERED

-Even though many people are opting to take supplements as opposed to medicines today, they still have preconceived notions about supplements.
+Even though many people are opting to take supplements as opposed to medicines today, they still have preconceived notions about supplements and doubts about their safety and efficacy.
 Here are some of the most common ones:

 Well, the fact is that Supplements aren’t intended to treat any specific health issue.